surfman100/coding-documentation/database/database-recovery.md

 Capabilities like OFFLINE, EMERGENCY state not available/needed.

 **active geo-replication (replicas)**.
-all databases must be same service tier
+replciates data to read only secondary (geo-replica or geo-secondary) in same or diff region all databases must be same service tier, configured per database Cross subscription geo-replica via programmatically
+Is a BCP solution
-Cross subscription geo-replica via programmatically up to 4 readable replicas in different regions
+up to 4 readable replicas in different regions
 RPO - a few seconds
-Readable Secondary replicas *in the same region* - create on a different server Good for scale out, not for DR, Good for HA (data center goes down)
+Readable Secondary replicas *in the same region* - create on a different server
+- Good for scale out
+- not for DR **if you use same region** (but allows you to recovery)
+- Good for HA (data center goes down) **if you use zone redundancy**

+**zone redundancy**
+enable this to ensure DB uses availability zones in your region to replicate data across locations

 **auto failover**
 auto failover or customer initiated.